itjraymond/java.bank-customer-microservice/README.md

 ```css
 $ curl -X DELETE http://localhost:8080/customers/5fbd8ab36125c772d0e03358
 ```
-The code base for the above can be retrieve by checking out `code_base_01` branch.
+_The code base for the above can be retrieve by checking out `code_base_01` branch._

+In addition to exposing functionality using the familiar annotations, such as `@GetMapping`, the same functionalities were exposed using the `RouterFunction` (see `CustmerRouter` class in source code).

+_The addition functional endpoints' implementation can be retrieve by checking out `code_base_02` branch._